 Some symptoms of stress include (but are not limited to) upset stomach, headaches, chest pain, insomnia, and clenching the jaw or grinding teeth.

 Over the long term, stress increases the risk of cardiovascular disease, high blood pressure, heart attacks, and stroke.
 Other physical problems are obesity or other eating disorders, skin and hair problems, acne, hair loss and more.

 Our overall wellbeing and mental health are also negatively impacted by stress.
 Stress increases our risk of developing depression and anxiety and even memory and cognitive impairment.

 The most common form of stress relief is connecting to friends for emotional support.
 Next on the list is connecting to family and parents.
 However, many do not feel they receive adequate support.
 Therapy has been proven to be effective in helping teens and adults manage stress.

 What we can do

 Given the effects of stress on our bodies, it is essential to integrate mental health care into our overall healthcare plan.
 Even if insurance companies are not paying, stress and mental health is something we all can take action on and create our own prevention plan.

-Find ways to reduce stress in your life.
-No matter what your age.
-While Generation Zs reports higher rates of stress in comparison to other ages and poorer mental health, they are also more likely to seek professional help for mental health issues.
+Find ways to reduce stress in your life, no matter what your age.
+While Generation Z reports higher rates of stress in comparison to other ages and poorer mental health, they are also more likely to seek professional help for mental health issues.